-1.16 Once the pre-submission consultation is complete, the Parish Council will review and analyse all the comments and representations made and respond accordingly by publicising the comments and responses on the Neighbourhood Plan website, before preparing a final version of the plan known as the 'Submission Plan'.
-This will then be submitted to AVDC for a statutory six-week consultation period before arranging for the plan's Independent Examination.
-If the submission is successful, AVDC will then arrange for the public referendum, which enables the local community to decide in favour or against the making of the SCNP.
+1.15 Following submission to AVDC, this Plan will be subject to a statutory six-week consultation period followed by the Plan's Independent Examination.
+If the submission is accepted by the Examiner AVDC will arrange a public referendum, which enables the local community to decide in favour or against the making of the SCNP.